 - Ensuring students have sufficient access to independent and impartial careers information.
-This will include support from a trained specialist in career guidance (qualified to at least Level 6 in a Career Guidance qualification) as well as a range of FE, HE and other training providers, employers and employer engagement providers. - Publishing the arrangements for training providers to access students on our website. - o Publishing details of the careers programme that will be updated annually. - o Appointing a Careers Leader with strategic responsibility and publishing contact details on the school website.
+This will include support from a trained specialist in career guidance (qualified to at least Level 6 in a Career Guidance qualification) as well as a range of FE, HE and other training providers, employer engagement providers and all pupils having access to a Unifrog account. - Publishing the arrangements for training providers to access students on our website. - o Publishing details of the careers programme that will be updated annually. - Appointing a Careers Leader with strategic responsibility and publishing contact details on the school website.